justinpenner/fonts-for-games/README.md

 So, since most game engines require fonts to be rasterized before importing into a game project, that means there's very little support for any kind of OpenType features or text shaping.
 No ligatures, no contextual alternates, no shaping for complex scripts like Arabic and Devanagari.

-## Opportunities for type designers & foundries in the game industry
+## Section 02: Opportunities for type designers & foundries in the game industry

 So, the next question I want to answer is, what kinds of opportunities are there for type designers and foundries, in the gaming industry?

 Well, that's one of the main reasons I wanted to do this talk, because I see some gaps where game developers aren't being served by type foundries, and some problems that need solving.

-### Opportunity 1: Lack of fonts in game developer marketplaces
+### Selling via game developer marketplaces

-If you log onto a marketplace for game developers like Itch.io, ArtStation, or Unreal and Unity's official marketplaces, you might find a few fonts, but not a lot of options.
+If you log onto a marketplace for game developers like [Itch.io](https://itch.io/), [ArtStation](https://www.artstation.com/), or Unreal and Unity's official marketplaces, you might find a few fonts, but not a lot of options.
 Sure, game developers can get fonts from the distributors we know like MyFonts, Adobe Fonts, Google Fonts, but that brings me to the next opportunity: licensing.

-### Opportunity 2: Making licenses workable for game development
+### Making licenses workable for game development

 Font licensing can get really messy with game development.
 Being an independent type designer who recently started selling my own commercial fonts, I've researched and read a lot of font licenses from many different foundries, and I think there are some fundamental flaws in the way we write license terms, and how a game developer might interpret those terms.